CSCfi/csc-user-guide/docs/apps/openbabel.md

 ## Usage

-Initialize Open Babel on Puhti-rhel8 like this:
+Initialize Open Babel on Puhti like this:

 ```bash
 module load openbabel/3.1.1